 Prosecutors gave John one last opportunity to confess and give his estranged ex-wife closure.

 “I would have done things differently if I felt that the system didn’t fail me if I felt the people who were supposed to have done something didn’t choose friendship over their duty.
 That’s it,” John said instead.

-John claimed he cried every day since he last saw his sons.
+John claimed he’s cried every day since he’s last seen his sons.
 But his attempt to gain sympathy fell on deaf ears.